spdx/spdx-3-model/serialization/README.md

 # SPDX v3 Serialization

-The SPDX logical model defines meaning, relationships and shape of the SPDX element graph, but the same information can be serialized into many different byte sequences.
+The SPDX logical model defines meaning, relationships and shapes of the SPDX element graph, but the same information can be serialized into many different byte sequences.
 A physical data model (concrete schema) specifies logical element serialization using a specific data format, while an information model (abstract schema) specifies logical element serialization using any data format.
 Reading information